Epistemology gives a Future to Complementarity in Human-AI Interactions: Introduction

 Despite its intuitive appeal, complementarity faces four key theoretical challenges.
-First, complementarity is defined in terms of a performance measure called `complementarity team performance' (CTP) and its theoretical anchoring remains limited \citep{hemmer2021human,Hemmer2025EJIS}.
-Second, like other performance metrics in supervised learning, CTP is an ex post, ground-truth-dependent measure: it is not available at decision time and its stability under AI system updates and human learning is poorly understood \citep{Vaccaro2024NHB,Hemmer2025EJIS}.
+First, complementarity is defined in terms of a performance measure called \emph{complementarity team performance} (CTP) and its theoretical anchoring remains limited \citep{hemmer2021human,Hemmer2025EJIS,Donahue2022FAccT}.
+Second, like other performance metrics in supervised learning, CTP is an ex post, ground-truth-dependent measure: it is not available at decision time and its stability under AI system updates and human learning is poorly understood \citep{Hemmer2025EJIS}.
 Third, complementarity is defined solely over predictive and \emph{relative} accuracy; in many contexts, however, accuracy is only one among several decision-relevant desiderata, such as fairness, robustness, explainability, and resource constraints among others \citep{Vaccaro2024NHB}.
 Finally, the literature on complementarity currently abstracts from discussing the magnitude of the performance gain achieved by the human-AI team, and the cost of interaction required to obtain it.
-Taken together, these observations suggest that, despite the increasing body of work in human-AI interaction, complementarity is not suited to function as a stand-alone, \emph{relative} accuracy-focused gold standard for human-AI collaboration.
-Not only do we lack a clear theoretical stance on complementarity, but empirically we still struggle to achieve it, as Vaccaro et al.'s \citep{Vaccaro2024NHB} meta-analysis of 100+ studies clearly shows.
-So, what future lies ahead of complementarity in human-AI interactions?
+Taken together, these observations suggest that, despite the growing body of work in human-AI interaction, complementarity is not suited to function as a stand-alone, \emph{relative} accuracy-focused gold standard for human-AI collaboration.
+Not only do we lack a clear theoretical stance on complementarity, but empirically we still struggle to achieve it \citep{Vaccaro2024NHB}.
+So, \textbf{what future lies ahead of complementarity in human-AI interactions?}